Naman-chopra/Helpinux/Linux/direct-wireless-file-sharing/readme.md

 This will download the files to your friend's device

 ### For people familiar with other tricks
-We can use this trick from [here](/Linux/alias-shell-customization/) above and use it with the previous alias-customisation life hack. just add another entry to the bashrc file like so:
+We can use this trick from [here](/Linux/alias-shell-customization/) above and use it with the previous alias-customisation. just add another entry to the bashrc file like so:
 ```console
 alias serve='python3 -m http.server 50001'